reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 <Note>

-You can also follow this tutorial using your local development enviornment.
+You can also follow this tutorial using your local development environment.
 All you need to do is:

 1. Install [Node.js](https://nodejs.org/en/)
 1. Click **File > Export to ZIP** in the CodeSandbox tab you opened earlier
 1. Unzip the archive, then open a terminal and `cd` to the directory you unzipped
 1. Install the dependencies with `npm install`
-1. Run `npm start` and open `http://localhost:3000/` in the your browser
+1. Run `npm start` and open `http://localhost:3000/` in a browser

 </Note>